 1. Description of Auditoriums

-An auditorium is a specialised space designed to hold large crowds for a variety of events, including theatrical performances, concerts, lectures, and conferences.
-Its primary goal is to create an environment in which sound and visual elements are optimised, resulting in a fully immersive experience for all attendees.
+An auditorium is a specialized space designed to hold large crowds for a variety of events, including theatrical performances, concerts, lectures, and conferences.
+Its primary goal is to create an environment in which sound and visual elements are optimized, resulting in a fully immersive experience for all attendees.
 A well-designed auditorium achieves the ideal balance of aesthetics, functionality, and technical excellence.

 2. Architectural Design for Auditoriums